Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

 So we may assume that the two $4$-faces are adjacent.
-By symmetry, let $f_{1}$ and $f_{2}$ be $3$-faces, let $f_{3}$ and $f_{4}$ be $4$-faces.
+By symmetry, we may assume that $vv_{3}$ is incident with two $4$-faces.
 If $v_{2}$ is a crossing vertex, then the final charge of $v$ is $4 - 6 + 3 \times 2/3 = 0$, see Fig~\subref{fig:subfig:f}; if $v_{2}$ is a true vertex, then the final charge of $v$ is $4 - 6 + 1 + 2/3 + 1/3 = 0$, see Fig~\subref{fig:subfig:g}.
-Furthermore, by \autoref{Crossing0}, neither $v_{2}$ nor $v_{4}$ receives any charge from $v_{1}$. \end{subcase} \begin{subcase} Suppose that $v$ is incident with one big face having a face angle $v_{1}vv_{4}$.
+By \autoref{Crossing0}, neither $v_{2}$ nor $v_{4}$ receives charge from $v_{1}$. \end{subcase} \begin{subcase} Suppose that $v$ is incident with exactly one $4^{+}$-face having a face angle $v_{1}vv_{4}$.
 Firstly, assume that both $v_{2}$ and $v_{3}$ are true vertices.
 Thus both $v_{1}$ and $v_{4}$ are crossing vertices since $v$ is not contained in two adjacent triangles in $G$, see Fig~\subref{fig:subfig:h}.
 By the discharging rules, the final charge of $v$ is at least $4 - 6 + 3 \times 2/3 = 0$.
 Moreover, by \autoref{Crossing0}, we know that $v_{2}$ does not send charge to $v_{1}$; similarly, the vertex $v_{3}$ does not send charge to $v_{4}$.
 In a semi-fan, if $v_{2}v$ or $v_{3}v$ is a fan rib, then the average charge sent out by the center vertex is $1/3$.

-Secondly, assume that one of $v_{2}$ and $v_{3}$, say $v_{2}$, is a crossing vertex.
-The vertices $v_{1}$ and $v_{3}$ are all true vertices since crossing vertices are independent.
-The property \ref{No4InAdjacent} implies that $v_{4}$ is a crossing vertex.
-Again by property \ref{No4InAdjacent}, the crossing vertex $v_{2}$ is incident with two big faces, and $v_{2}$ receives $0$ from its neighbors.
+Secondly, assume that one of $v_{2}$ and $v_{3}$, says $v_{2}$, is a crossing vertex.
+The vertices $v_{1}$ and $v_{3}$ are all true vertices since crossing vertices are independent. \autoref{No4InAdjacent} implies that $v_{4}$ is a crossing vertex.
+By \autoref{No4InAdjacent}, the crossing vertex $v_{2}$ is incident with two $4^{+}$-faces, and $v_{2}$ receives $0$ from its neighbors.
 By \autoref{Crossing0}, the crossing vertex $v_{4}$ also receives $0$ from $v_{3}$.
 In a semi-fan, if $v_{3}v$ is a fan rib, then the average charge sent out by the center $v_{3}$ is $1/3$.